17 Unnecessary Items New Parents Shouldn’t Buy For Their Baby

 If it is at all possible, set something heavy on the seat area (think watermelon).
 Sometimes a stroller can be hard to steer or push around when a significant amount of weight is put in the seat.
 While your newborn will most likely be very light, babies gain a ton of weight quickly.
 Before you know it, your baby will be almost 20lbs and the new stroller could start struggling under the added weight.

 5. Multiple bottles

 You obviously want to have a couple extra bottles around.
-But there is no need for 10+ bottles.
+But there is no need for 10+ bottles, unless you have multiple babies.
 Truth is, your baby only has one mouth and can only eat from one at a time, so keep maybe a max of 4.
 That way you can use one for water, one for juice and 2 for milk.
 That is all you really need.
 Anything else is excessive.
 After all, you can’t really prep the baby’s bottles beforehand.
 The formula must be freshly made/mixed and not sit there for ages.
 And having less bottles forces you to wash them right away, which is ideal.

 Bottles can sometimes be found at a discount at second hand stores.
 This shouldn’t be an issue, as long as you replace the nipple with a new one.
 If you’re unsure on what brand, style, or size to buy, go for the single packages at first.
 That way, if the one you purchased turns out to be a bust, you don’t have a whole kit/set of them and can easily move on to a different brand or style.